O-Three-Two/2023-10-zetachain-alpha/phase-1/vulnerabilities/ZetachainPreviousAuditsExplained.md

     2. CoinType_Gas - Bitcoin, Dogecoin and others
     3. CoinType_ERC20 - USDT, USDC
 - The TSS address is a made up of a collection of validators who own small amounts of the key.
 Collectively, they can sign a transaction like a multi-sig address once something is voted on.
 This is the ``zetaclient`` process.
 It determines the voting and TSS signing process.
-- When deciding to sign a ``CoinType_Gas`` transaction (bitcion, Dogecoin, etc.), the program assumed that only Bitcoin coins were being sent to the blockchain.
+- When deciding to sign a ``CoinType_Gas`` transaction (bitcoin, Dogecoin, etc.), the program assumed that only Bitcoin coins were being sent to the blockchain.
 The bitcoin signer would see the transaction sent to the Bitcoin address and sign it.
 - However, the coin type was not verified at all.
 As a result, an attacker could send a little amount of ZETA to a bitcoin blockchain, which would result in the Bitcoin being sent to the users address.
 - A tiny fraction of Zeta (1/1e10) could be used to receive one BTC in return as a result.

 ### Zellic 3.4 Race condition in Bitcoin client leads to double spend (critical)
-- The bitcoin client is used both for watching Zetachain cross-chain transactions as well as relaying transaction transctions to and from the Bitcoin chain.
+- The bitcoin client is used both for watching Zetachain cross-chain transactions as well as relaying transaction transactions to and from the Bitcoin chain.
 There is a bunch of functionality happening all at once.
 - There are four main processes running in different threads:
     1. ``isSendOutTxProcessed``: Whether the transaction in question was submitted for relaying
-    2. ``startSendScheduler``: Gets all pending cross chain transcations (CCTX) to see if they have been submitted.
+    2. ``startSendScheduler``: Gets all pending cross chain transactions (CCTX) to see if they have been submitted.
     3. ``TryProcessOutTx``: Signs and broadcasts CCTXs then adds them to a tracker on Zetachain.
-    4. ``observeOutTx``: Queries for all transactions in the crosschain module and adds to them to processed queue.
+    4. ``observeOutTx``: Queries for all transactions in the crosschain module and adds them to processed queue.
 - Since these all run in different threads without any locking or communication, they are very *racy* by nature.
 - If funky ordering happens here, then it's possible that a transaction gets sent **twice**.
 This leads to a double spend from just a normal workflow.
-- TODO...

 #### Zellic 3.5/Halborn 04: Not waiting for minimum number of block confirmations results in double spend (critical)